How to show percentages in stacked column chart in Excel?

 5. Then in cell next to the column you type this =B2/B$6 (B2 is the cell value you want to show as percentage, B$6 is the total value), and drag the fill handle to the range you need.
 See screenshots:

-6. Select the decimal numbers, and click Home > %.
+6. Select the decimal number cells, and then click Home > % to change the decimal numbers to percentage format.

 7. Then go to the stacked column, and select the label you want to show as percentage, then type = in the formula bar and select percentage cell, and press Enter key.